What is Human Trafficking?

 Human trafficking is an underground criminal industry based on the principles of supply and demand.
 It happens when a trafficker uses force fraud or coercion in order to control a person to commit acts of labor or commercial sex acts.
 If there was no demand for laborers or sex slaves, there would be no need for a supply.
 Human trafficking is modern-day slavery.

-As defined under U.S. law, victims of human trafficking can be divided into three populations:
+As defined under U.S. law, severe forms of human trafficking include:

 - Children under age 18 induced into commercial sex.

 - Adults aged 18 or over induced into commercial sex through force, fraud, or coercion.